Updated on 10/4/2021

 4. Improve communication

-Everyone comes into a relationship with a different upbringing, world view, strengths, and weaknesses.
+Everyone comes into a romantic relationship with a different upbringing, world view, strengths, and weaknesses.
 Don’t assume you know how your partner feels about a certain topic, ask them!
-Your relationship goals should also include continually developing your communication skills with each other — critical to a strong relationship.
-Seeking the support of a professional counselor or couple’s therapist can help you learn to understand each other better and improve your communication.
+Your shared goals should also include continually developing your communication skills with each other — critical to a strong relationship.
+Seeking support through couples therapy can help you learn to understand each other better and improve your communication.

 5. Create a judgement-free zone